Subscribe to Our Newsletter

 1. Location Matters

-It goes without saying that a piece of real estate is stationary.
+A piece of real estate is stationary.
 The property you want to buy isn’t gonna just stand up and move to a better area overnight.
 Hence the location of your property makes a huge impact on its price and potential growth.
 ‘Location, location, location,’ as the saying goes.

 So what are the things that make a good location?
 Well, to put it simply: is it a good place to live or work at?
 Think about convenience.
 Is your property within easy reach of amenities and public transport?
 Is there a train station nearby?
 Are there any universities or office areas nearby?
 All these things have a big hand in determining the price of your house as well as how much you can charge for rent.

-If you are planning to rent it out, you should definitely take the distance between your own home and the property into consideration.
+If you are planning to rent it out, you should take the distance between your own home and the property into consideration.
 Staying near to your rental property gives you the advantage of being able to handle maintenance and address tenant complaints more easily.
 If you want to take a less hands-on approach, however, or if the properties you plan to purchase are far away, you can consider hiring a property manager to help you manage your portfolio for you.

 2. Find A Good Real Estate Agent